 - Presently, hover over the B6 cell.

-- Consequently, the intended output will display as follow.
+- Consequently, the intended output will be displayed as follows.

 2.2 From New Note Option

 Follow these steps to finish the assignment using the New Note option.

 - Later, choose New Note.